Ingredient

 What are the benefits of a humectant?

 Our skin naturally contains water, which we can easily lose due to heat, air conditioning, age, alcohol and many other factors.
 When the skin is dehydrated, it looks thirsty and dull.
-Drinking more water can be a good solution but is often not sufficient.
-This is where humectants turn out to be excellent allies for our skin.
-It's a range of ingredients that attract moisture from their environment, hold it on the skin and draw it into the deeper layers.
-Well-hydrated, the skin appears fresh, fuller and plumper.
+Drinking more water can be a good solution, but it is often not sufficient.
+This is where humectants can be excellent allies for our skin.
+Humectants are a range of ingredients that attract moisture from their environment, hold it on the skin and draw it into the deeper layers.
+Well-hydrated, the skin appears dewy, fresh, fuller and plumper.

 An intensely marketed humectant, hyaluronic acid seems to be everywhere in cosmetic products today.
-However, at Lush, we think glycerine is a better option because it has a lower molecular weight and therefore penetrates the skin more efficiently.
+However, at Lush, we think glycerin is a better option because it penetrates the skin more efficiently, thanks to its lower molecular weight.

-Finally, by absorbing water into their structure, humectants create an inhospitable environment for microbes, reducing the risk of product spoilage and the need for synthetic preservatives.
-With its rather liquid consistency and solvent properties, glycerine can also replace the water in product formulations and thus help preserve them even more.
+Another benefit of humectants is that by absorbing water into their structure, they create an inhospitable environment for microbes, reducing the risk of product spoilage and the need for synthetic preservatives.
+With its clear, liquid consistency and solvent properties, glycerin can also replace water in product formulations, helping to further preserve them.

 Isn't that sweet?

-Glycerine’s name is derived from glykys, the Ancient Greek word for ‘sweet’.
-It makes a good sweetener and unlike sugar, it is not used as a food source by the bacteria found in the mouth, which means it does not contribute to tooth decay or plaque.
+Glycerin’s name is derived from glykys, the Ancient Greek word for ‘sweet’.
+It makes a good sweetener, and unlike sugar, it is not used as a food source by the bacteria in the mouth, meaning it does not contribute to tooth decay or plaque.